What Is An E-Wallet And How Is It Different From A Credit Card?

 Payment method: QR code

-Notable merchants: Baskin Robbins, Dunkin Donuts, myNEWS.com, Tesco, Plus highways
+Notable merchants: Family Mart, 7-Eleven, myNEWS.com, Tesco, Plus highways

 Bonus: The TnG e-Wallet still has a variety of features in the testing phase.
 In this case, the number of available merchants is still very short.
-More importantly, the company has just wrapped up a beta test of the TnG mobile app on the Kelana Jaya LRT line.
-A test that is said to have gone very successfully and will likely lead to the mobile app being adopted for a full deployment along the LRT and MRT lines.
+While, the company wrapped up a beta test of the TnG mobile app on the Kelana Jaya LRT line in 2019, it has yet to be fully implemented across MRT and LRT lines.